- View the famed Uluru (Ayers Rock) at both sunrise and sunset

 Lunch is included in the tour, and in the warmer months, enjoy a dip in the Ellery Creek Bighole to cool off.

-Day 5: Departure from Alice Springs
+Day 5: Depart Alice Springs

 Today is the last day of your Outback adventure.
 Prepare for your departure flight out of Alice Springs.
 Safe Travels!